-The first category of income includes income from employment, i.e. salaries or wages, including fringe benefits (compensation for work-related expenses are exempt from the tax base up to a certain level, as determined by government regulations), pensions, income earned under contract for temporary work or for the execution of services and jobs on any other basis, and other income from dependent activities, including services and the jobs of directors, procurators and other nominated, appointed or elected persons.
+The first category of income includes income from employment, i.e. salaries or wages, including fringe benefits (compensation for work-related expenses are not included in the tax base up to a certain level, as determined by government regulations), pensions, income earned under contract for temporary work or for the execution of services and jobs on any other basis, and other income from dependent activities, including services and the jobs of directors, procurators and other nominated, appointed or elected persons.

-The income paid on the basis of business performance is exempt from the taxable base for the personal income tax (but not from social security contributions) up to amount corresponding to 100% of the last published average monthly salary in the Republic of Slovenia.
-'The part of a salary paid on the basis of business performance' is defined as income which should be paid once in a calendar year to all eligible employees at the same time, and under the condition that the right to receive such income is provided:
+The income paid on the basis of business performance is not included in the taxable base for the personal income tax purposes (but for social security contributions purposes) up to amount corresponding to 100 % of the last published average monthly salary in the Republic of Slovenia or to 100 % of the average monthly salary of the worker (including compensation for salary paid during the last 12 months with the employer) if the latter is more favourable for the taxpayer).
+'The part of a salary paid on the basis of business performance' is defined as income paid in cash or in kind in connection with employment to all eligible workers, if the right to receive such payment is determined in an employer's general act or a collective bargaining agreement.